Number of children in Border Patrol custody surpasses 3,700 amid ongoing surge - Local News 8

 As officials scramble to find shelter space for children, kids are staying in Border Patrol custody for prolonged periods of time, averaging more than four days.

 More than 100 children have been in custody for around 10 days, CNN has learned.
-A week ago, the average time was 77 hours.
+A week ago, the average time was 77 hours, above the 72-hour limit under US law.

-Typically, after being taken into Border Patrol custody, unaccompanied children have to be turned over within 72 hours to the Department of Health and Human Services, which is tasked with the care of migrant children, barring exceptional circumstances.

 Border facilities are “absolutely” overcrowded, the DHS official said.
 As of Wednesday, US Customs and Border Protection was overcapacity in 7 out of the 9 Border Patrol sectors, the official said, adding that Yuma, Rio Grande Valley and Del Rio were “severely overcapacity.”